bigcommerce/dev-docs/docs/stencil-docs/storefront-customization/theme-accessibility.md

 There are many more customizations and changes you can make to increase your store's accessibility; this article lists just a few.
 To learn more about accessibility, see the list of related resources below.

 ## Related resources
+For apps that can check and improve your site's accessibility, see our Site Tools category in the [App Marketplace](https://www.bigcommerce.com/apps/search/?search=accessibility).

 ### Articles
 - [WCAG (Web Content Accessibility Guidelines)](https://www.w3.org/WAI/standards-guidelines/wcag/)